flabbergast/sha204_playground/arduino/README.md

 The firmware supports a "binary mode", for use with scripts.
 For a demonstration on how this is done, have a look at the python script `talk_to_sha204.py`.

+## atsha204_simple_example.ino

+This is an adaptation of the simple example for ATSHA204 that came with Sparkfun's sha204 library.

 ## License